What types of car insurance are commonly forgotten?

 Also known as Optional Basic Economic Loss coverage, this coverage is intended to pay lost wages as a result of a car accident.
 It covers all named drivers on a policy, as well as passengers.

-Insurers generally pay up to 80% of lost wages, although you can purchase different amounts, depending upon the insurer.
+Insurers generally pay up to 80 percent of lost wages, although you can purchase different amounts, depending upon the insurer.
 Benefits are normally capped at a specific amount.

 Because benefits are limited, you should consider the cost-benefit of this coverage.
 In families where only one spouse works, this can be a valuable safety net.
 But if you make a large salary, the benefits may not outweigh the cost of this coverage.